 - Prostate gland enlargement.

-Pregnant or breast-feeding mothers should also seek advice before using these medicines.
-Avoiding these medicines if possible is usually recommended if you are pregnant or breast-feeding.
+Pregnant or breastfeeding mothers should seek advice before using these medicines.
+Avoiding these medicines if possible is usually recommended if you are pregnant.

 You can buy some antispasmodics from your pharmacist.
 Others are only available with a prescription.